Skip Navigation

 By Plane

-The major airport is the Helsinki-Vantaa Airport (IATA: HEL; ICAO: EFHK).
+The major airport in Helsinki is the Helsinki-Vantaa Airport (IATA: HEL; ICAO: EFHK), located about 20 kilometres from Finland's capital.
 The main airlines that fly in and out of Helsinki are Finnair, Scandinavian Airlines, and Blue1.
-Remember that many other regional airlines and budget airlines also have service to Helsinki airport.
-This makes it possible to travel to most places in the world to and from Helsinki with relative ease.
+Quite a few other regional airlines and budget airlines also have service to Helsinki airport, which makes it possible to travel to many places in the world to and from Helsinki with relative ease.
+Also note that there might be more affordable flights to nearby airports in Turku and Lappeenranta.

 By Train